'It's A Wonderful Life!'

-I offer a radio-professional's adaptation of Frank Capra's It's A Wonderful Life--as a radio drama.
+I offer a radio-professional's adaptation of Frank Capra's It's A Wonderful Life!--as a radio drama.
 This version is faithful to the film while being thoroughly entertaining as a radio-on-stage production.
-I am a professional radio dramatist and sound effects artist, a veteran of over 1600 radio shows--who has worked with the greats from the Golden Age and today--on-air and on-stage.
+I am a professional radio dramatist and sound effects artist, a veteran of over 2500 shows--who has worked with the greats from the Golden Age and today--on-air and on-stage.
 I've used my extensive radio drama expertise to craft a Wonderful Life that brings the delight of classic radio drama to modern audiences.

 My adaptation is intended to be performed as a 1940s-era live radio show, taking place on-stage, with actors reading from scripts while standing at microphones, and sound effects artists doing the doors, footsteps in snow, Mr. Potter's squeaky wheelchair, etc. The script works for live broadcast, podcast or audiobook, but my focus is in presenting theater audiences with an authentic and delightful experience of radio drama in its heyday.

 The full version of the script runs 102 minutes--without intermission--but breaks into three

 NOTE: For troupes wishing a shorter show, I also offer a 60-minute version--that omits the Violet Bick character completely and pares back other scenes and trims dialogue.
 However, even at 60 minutes, the story still holds up.

 Additionally, I offer pre-recorded sound effects and pre-recorded music tracks using an authentic radio-drama organ score (plus some piano, accordion and jazz combo tracks.)
 Sheet music for the organ/piano score is also available, so a single keyboardist can accompany the show--live.